brianm998/starry_timelapse_airplane_remover/README.md

 ## Technical Details

-Ntar is written in swift, and uses only the Foundation, CoreGraphics and Cocoa frameworks.
+Ntar is written in swift, and uses only the Foundation, CoreGraphics, Cocoa and ArgumentParser frameworks.
 Any swift installation that has these frameworks should be able to compile and run this software.
 I've developed it on macos, and can provide binaries for any desktop mac architecture.
 It _might_ compile on windows and or linux, let me know if it works for you.

 ## Getting Started